PelionIoT/mbl-docs/Docs/install_mbl_on_device/Reqs_and_env/Hardware.md

          An optional second USB network adaptor if you want to convert back to USB (to connect to your PC over USB rather than network).

     <span class="notes">**Note:** We advise you use Raspberry Pi 3 for development only.
 It is not suitable for production as it does not provide a secure boot flow or security features required for a Trusted Execution Environment (TEE).</span>
-    * <span class="notes">**Warning:** Rapberry Pi 3 model B support is now deprecated due to availability and we are not testing this machine anymore.
-The Mbed Linux OS 0.10 is the last release version supporting this platform.
-Note that Rapberry Pi 3 model B+ is still supported by Mbed Linux OS project.</span>
+    * <span class="notes">**Warning:** Raspberry Pi 3 model B support is deprecated due to availability and we are not testing this machine anymore.
+The Mbed Linux OS 0.10 was the last version supporting this platform.
+Note that we still support Raspberry Pi 3 model B+.</span>

 ## Hardware features